 Product Change Management: Three Challenges, Five Fixes White Paper

 Often small to medium-sized businesses make do with the tools they have to manage their product data.
 Paper, spreadsheets, and email are often used throughout the product development and engineering change management processes.
 These tools can wreak havoc when product information is released into production.

 But there’s no need to settle for inefficient, frustrating product change management.
 There are other options to help control product information and share changes across the organization and supply chain.

 This white paper outlines three product change management realities that may be holding you back and five fixes to rescue your change process.
 Download this whitepaper and learn how to accelerate your ECO review and approval cycles.

 Someone identifies a problem or issue and determines that it may require a change.
 The scope of the issue and its possible impact are estimated.

 An engineering change request (ECR) is created to examine the necessity and feasibility of the change, to identify parts, components, and documentation that might be affected, to estimate costs, and to list the resources required to implement the change.

 The ECR is circulated for review and discussion among key stakeholders and is modified as needed.

-The ECO is then circulated to a change review board made up of all stakeholders (including external partners when appropriate) who need to approve the change.
+The ECO is then routed to a change control board (CCB) made up of all stakeholders (including external partners when appropriate) who need to approve the change.